Rahexa/tracker/README.md

 # 📚 Learning Tracker - 6-Month Full Stack Journey

 A beautiful, interactive web application to track your progress through a comprehensive 6-month full-stack development learning plan.
+Track tasks, watch YouTube tutorials, and monitor your journey from JavaScript basics to deploying production applications.

 ## 🚀 Features

-- **Monthly & Weekly Progress Tracking**: Visual progress indicators for each month and week
+- **📊 Comprehensive Progress Tracking**: Track progress at month, week, topic, and task levels
-- **Interactive Dashboard**: Clean, modern UI with progress cards
-- **Task Completion**: Mark deliverables as complete with checkboxes
+- **✅ Task-Based Checklists**: Every topic has detailed task checklists (not just week-wise)
+- **🎥 YouTube Integration**: Quick access to YouTube tutorials for each topic
+- **📈 Visual Progress Indicators**: Beautiful progress bars and statistics
-- **Progress Persistence**: Your progress is saved locally
+- **💾 Auto-Save**: Your progress is automatically saved in browser localStorage
+- **🌙 Dark Mode Support**: Automatic dark mode based on system preferences
-- **Responsive Design**: Works perfectly on all devices
+- **📱 Responsive Design**: Works perfectly on desktop, tablet, and mobile
-- **Vercel Ready**: Optimized for deployment on Vercel
+- **🚀 Production Ready**: Optimized for deployment on Vercel and Netlify

 ## 🛠️ Tech Stack